-Being a new truck driver is a period of adjustments.
+Being a new truck driver is a period of adjustment.
 New drivers must grow accustomed to their truck, their trailer, their new lifestyle, and the intricacies of their new career.
 Truck drivers that know what to expect before they start driving will be prepared to succeed in their new position.

-Take Things Slowly
+2. Take Things Slowly

-Know Where You Are Going
+3. Know Where You Are Going

 While GPS devices are amazing tools of navigation, their databases are not perfect.
 Look at your full route on a map so you can visualize exactly where you are heading.
 Call your destination to speak with the shipping and receiving team that will be working with you.
 These are the people who have the most experience with the area you are delivering in.
-Minimizing the chances for navigational mistakes increases your efficiency as a drive and mitigates the risk of financial loss for late delivery.
+Minimizing the chances for navigational mistakes increases your efficiency as a driver and mitigates the risk of financial loss for late delivery.

 When you arrive at a delivery’s destination, do not quickly pull into the property.
 Instead, park your truck on the street, walk up to the property, and identify the unloading location for your truck.
 Doing this will help you avoid finding yourself in a difficult situation with your large vehicle.
 You will learn which objects to avoid hitting, where the delivery will be loaded, and any other complications that need focus during unloading.

-Check Your Equipment
+4. Check Your Equipment

 Check every aspect of your vehicle before a trip.
 A thorough pre-trip inspection will not only make your trip easier, but it could also save lives.
 Lights, tires, pins, fifth wheel, and other components need to be examined for functionality and safety.
 The cost of an accident is never worth treating maintenance as an inconvenience worth skipping.